rahmona-henry/Twitter-clone/notes.md

 User can post tweet --DONE

-User can view all tweets
+User can view all tweets --DONE

 User can register